How a Pet Food Extrusion Process Works for Making High-quality Kibble

 Making good kibble requires precise control over several key factors.

-- Your Grinder is Your Fuel Refinery.
-“I always tell new plant owners: your extruder is your engine, but your grinder is your fuel refinery.
-If you put bad, inconsistently ground fuel in a great engine, you’ll get bad results.
-It’s that simple.
-A fine, uniform powder is the foundation of good extrusion.”
+• Your Grinder is Your Fuel Refinery.
+“I always tell new plant owners that their extruder is like an engine and their grinder is like a fuel refinery.
+If you put bad fuel that isn’t ground evenly into a good engine, it won’t work right.
+That’s all there is to it.
+A fine, even powder is the first step to good extrusion.”

-- Don’t Forget About ‘Die Swell’.
-“Here’s a rookie mistake that can cost you a lot in packaging: forgetting about ‘die swell.’
-The hole in your die might be 4mm, but the kibble that comes out can easily puff up to 6mm or more.
-You have to choose your die size based on the final, expanded size you want, not the hole size itself.
-We learned that one the hard way on an early production run.”
+• Don’t Forget About ‘Die Swell’.
+“A lot of people forget “die swell,” which can cost you a lot in packaging.
+The hole in your die might be 4mm, but the kibble that comes out can easily get bigger than 6mm.
+The size of the hole you want to make should not be the only thing you think about when choosing the size of your die.
+We learned the hard way about that on an early production run.”

 Conclusion